wooldridge/ml-kendo/README.md

 # ml-kendo

+A React application that demonstrates the KendoReact Map component working with MarkLogic geospatial data:

+- On load, uses MarkLogic faceted search results to display a heat map using a KendoReact Map shapes layer of U.S. states.
+- On a U.S. state click, uses MarkLogic geospatial point search to retrieve marker results based on the state's GeoJSON polygon coordinates.
+- On a marker click, retrieves a MarkLogic document and displays it in a KendoReact Window (that features a simple Data Grid).

 ## Requirements

-- MarkLogic Server 10
+- MarkLogic Server 10+
-- Node.js 16 and npm 8
+- Node.js 16+ and npm 8+

 ## Setup

-1. Copy `config_sample.js` and save as `config.js` in project root.

-2. Edit `config.js` for your environment.
-At a minimum, edit `config.auth` for your MarkLogic Server.
+1. If needed, edit `config.js` for your MarkLogic environment.

-3. In a new terminal, install the project dependencies from the project root using npm:
+2. In a new terminal, install the project dependencies from the project root using npm:
 ```
 cd ml-kendo
 npm install
 ```
 This will install dependencies for the setup script, proxy server, and React UI.
 You can also install dependencies separately by running `npm install` from each subdirectory.

-4. From the project root, run the setup script:
+3. From the project root, run the setup script:
 ```
 node setup
 ```